Gamut Gateway

 | Path allowlists | HTTP, webhook and repository connectors can be limited to approved route patterns. |

-| Bounded request and response sizes | Payloads and responses are size-limited to reduce abuse and data leakage. |
+| Bounded request and response sizes | Payloads and responses are size-limited to reduce abuse, data leakage and uncontrolled execution. |

-| Response redaction | Connector output is redacted before storage, workflow use or display. |
+| Response redaction | Connector output can be redacted before storage, workflow use or display. |

 | Audit evidence | Gateway decisions, connector use and enforcement outcomes become evidence for assurance and incident review. |